 Live-in nannies will have their own space in your home.
 Day nannies will work to your required hours.
 Although both will work agreed hours, a live-in nanny may be more flexible if your requirements change at short notice.

 A nanny or home carers responsibility is to meet the needs of your child.
 Typical duties include:

 - educational activities such as teaching your child a second language

 - driving children to activities

 - ensuring children’s bedrooms are clean and tidy

-- washing and ironing her clothes
+- washing and ironing the children’s clothes

-- making her meals and snacks
+- preparing meals and snacks for the children

 When you hire a nanny you become an employer, and you will have to pay tax and national insurance for your employee.
-The rates will vary depending where you live and day Nannies generally charge more.
-You may also want to offer other benefits such have a car to use, or perks such as private healthcare or a gym membership.